 The Department offers three different undergraduate majors (in Classics, Humanities, and Italian Studies), and five minors (three in Classics, one in Humanities, and one in Italian Studies).
 Our curriculum includes a variety of courses in English in interdisciplinary Humanities, Classical civilization, and Italian Studies and also provides extensive language coursework in Ancient and Modern Greek, Italian, and Latin, as well as additional offerings in Hittite and Sanskrit.

 For those students who wish to study abroad, the Department is also home to two programs in Italy and one in Hungary.
-Students of any major can take part in our year-round program in Ascoli Piceno (UNH-in-Italy), the January term program in Rome (UNH-in-Rome), or our spring semester program in Budapest (Humanities Spring Budapest Program).
+Students of any major can take part in our January term program in Rome (UNH-in-Rome) or our spring semester program in Budapest (Humanities Spring Budapest Program).